 Length 5 to 8 mm.
-This sawfly has an orange abdomen and black sides to the thorax, often with a thin black band on the under-thorax.
+This sawfly has an orange abdomen and black on the top of the thorax.
+The clypeus has a sub-truncate lower edge and the female saw has very shallow teeth.
 There are other very similar species and detailed examination is necessary to determine the species.

 Other Athalia species.